-If the company is a corporation, then corporate tax rules would be applicable and the company needs to file Form 1120.
-Unlike a partnership, the LLC is taxed on its income.
-If the company is an S-corporation, then the LLC is not taxed on its income but the individual members are taxed on their allocated share of income.
-An S-corporation needs to file Form 1120-s.
+Corporate tax rules apply if the company is a corporation, and the company must file Form 1120.
+Unlike a partnership, the income of an L.L.C. is taxed.
+If the company is an S-corporation, the L.L.C.’s income is not taxed, but individual members are taxed on their allocated share of income.
+For tax purposes, an S-corporation must file Form 1120-s.

 State Tax Liability

 If you choose to treat your LLC as a corporation, then your LLC will be required to pay corporation tax.
 The corporate income tax in the State is charged at a rate of 6% of federal taxable income.
 Additionally, Georgia also charges a net worth tax on specific entities.